bruno-neira/InTent/README.md

 ## Support

 For issues and feature requests, please create an issue in the repository.

-## Roadmap

-- [ ] LinkedIn profile analysis
-- [ ] Job application tracking
-- [ ] Networking suggestions
-- [ ] Content curation
-- [ ] Analytics dashboard
-- [ ] Multiple AI providers support